heathack-org/HeatHack-Guide/technical-data/thermal.md

 ```
 :::
 :::{grid-item}
 Meanwhile, we have electronics volunteers make up suitable monitors from parts.
-Although there is an option to use them without wifi, it's more difficult than using the Thermopro, so we now prioritize building for buildings with wifi.
+Although there is an option to use them without wifi, it's more difficult than using the Thermopro, so we now advise you to use those instead.

 :::
 ::::

 Setting them up with your wifi details is a pain but we now ship them with your wifi details pre-loaded.
-It costs us about £10 to make and post them out, and at the moment we're paying around £300 a year for service that gets the data to the internet.
+It costs us about £10 to make and post them out, and at the moment we're paying around £300 a year for service that gets the data to the internet for all our venues.
 We're OK for now, but we may need to find a way to cover these costs.

 ```{admonition} Tip
 :class: tip